daisyjohnson-401-advanced-javascript/virtual-store/README.md

 * Identify that category as selected (change of class/display)
 * Show a list of products associated with the category

+## Lab 37
+* Continue to use Material UI Components for layout and styling
+* Add a “Cart” indicator to the header, like this: Cart (0)
+* Create a new Cart component to show the items in the user’s cart
 ## UML

 ![UML](./assets/virtualstoreuml.png)